OAAX-standard/examples/c-example/README.md

 This folder contains the source code of a C program that will load the runtime library, load the model, and run it on a sample image.
-The program will print the output of the model to the console.
-However, you can confirm the output by comparing it to the output of the Python example (which is printed and visualized).
+The program will print the output of the model to the console, along with some additional useful information.

 The `artifacts/` directory contains the following files:

-- `model.onnx`: the optimized ONNX model, which is a face locator model, ie. it will detect faces in an image.
+- `model.onnx`: the optimized ONNX model, which is a face locator model, ie. it detects faces in an image.
-- `libRuntimeLibrary.so`: the runtime library shared object file.
+- `libRuntimeLibrary.so`: the runtime library shared object file compatible for x86_64 Ubuntu 20+ machines.
 - `image.jpg`: an image that contains faces, which will be used as input to the model.

 > The source code is available in the `src/` directory.

 ## Requirements

-This example is expected to run on an Ubuntu 20.04 (or higher) machine with an X86_64 architecture (since the runtime library provided is built for X86_64).
+This example is expected to run on an Ubuntu 20.04 (or higher) machine with an x86_64 architecture (since the runtime library provided is built for x86_64).

 Also, make sure that libjpeg is installed on your machine.
 You can install it using the following command: